-- Check the brake linings for minimum thickness A.
+Check the brake linings for minimum thickness A.

-" If the minimum thickness is less than specified:
+If the minimum thickness is less than specified:

-- Change the front brake linings. → ( p.
-69)

-- production of the state in in igo.

-- Check the brake linings for damage and cracking.

-- " If damage or cracking is visible:

-- Change the front brake linings. ◄ ( p.
-69)
+- Change the front brake linings. ዺ (p.
+71) - Check the brake linings for damage and cracking. - If damage or cracking is visible: - Change the front brake linings. ◄ (• p.
+71)